-Action Approach Rationale Aims Location Potential Delivery and Funding Partners Timescale 1.8 - Torrance to Birdston via the River Kelvin railway path Investigate feasibility of developing River Kelvin Railway path.
+Action Approach Rationale Aiı ns Location Potential Delivery and Funding Partners Timescale I.8 -Torrance to Birdston via the River Kelvin railway path Investigate feasibility of developing River Kelvin Railway path.
 Upgrade of disused railway path to connect via desire line to replace meandering route around Hayston and Kirkintilloch Golf Clubs.
 Investigation must include the potential environmental effects of developing the infrastructure and considering potential concerns of habitat loss.
 Lack of connectivity of Torrance identified as issue in consultation.
 Opportunity to join Torrance to the Strathkelvin Railway Path and provide connectivity to the north into the Campsies and south to Kirkintilloch.
 Provide improved connections between settlements and areas of EDC.
 Action reflects comments received during engagement relating to 'Expanding the network and 'Better connections'.
 This action will enhance the walking and cycling network.
-Facilitate an increase in the proportion of everyday journeys made by walking and cycling Deliver a more connected network Torrance and Kirkintilloch Torrance and Kirkintilloch Medium/long I.9 - Kirkintilloch Town Centre Masterplan Deliver the Kirkintilloch Town Centre Masterplan and associated public realm improvements in order to enhance conditions for walking and cycling.
+2- Facilitate an increase in the proportion of everyday journeys made by walking and cycling Deliver a more connected network Torrance and Kirkintilloch Torrance and Kirkintilloch Medium/long I.9 - Kirkintilloch Town Centre Masterplan Deliver the Kirkintilloch Town Centre Masterplan and associated public realm improvements in order to enhance conditions for walking and cycling.
 Prior to the development and adoption of the Masterplan, Kirkintilloch town centre had been in decline and under-performing for a number of years and was in need of intervention.
 In gathering data and understanding town centre access and movement the Masterplan Project Team conducted research analysis concluding that: Streets are excessively cluttered, creating access issues Some footways are narrow Needs better quality public realm and improved public spaces Roads are busy causing perception that vehicles dominate the town centre Once complete, the Cowgate Street Design Project will be one of a number of projects which seek to enhance the town centre environment.
 Actions particularly relate to the issue of 'Enhancing the network' which was often noted by respondents to the consultation.
 This action will enhance the walking and cycling network.
-Facilitate an increase in the proportion of everyday journeys made by walking and cycling.
+2- Facilitate an increase in the proportion of everyday journeys made by walking and cycling.
 Deliver a more connected network Kirkintilloch, Lenzie, Bishopbriggs.
 EDC, Sustrans, SPT Medium/long Feasibility study completed 2015.

-Action Approach Rationale Aims Location Potential Delivery and Funding Partners Timescale 1.10 -Kirkintilloch/ Lenzie to Bishopbriggs route Provision of an off road route adjacent to railway line connecting east Bishopbriggs with Kirkintilloch/ Lenzie.
+Action Approach Rationale Aims Location Potential Delivery and Funding Partners Timescale I.10 -Kirkintilloch/ Lenzie to Bishopbriggs route Provision of an off road route adjacent to railway line connecting east Bishopbriggs with Kirkintilloch/Lenzie.
 Investigation must consider the potential environmental effects of developing the infrastructure and potential concerns of habitat loss.
 The mitigation measures recommended through the SEA environmental report for this action will be considered and carried out prior to its implementation.
 Audit identified lack of desire line connectivity between Bishopbriggs and Kirkintilloch, poor routes and infrastructure into Bishopbriggs town centre.
 Connectivity enhanced by complimentary projects such as A803 improvements and BRR active travel provision.
 Provides active travel corridor between major settlements.
 Action addresses the issue of creating a 'Better connection of the network to destinations' raised in consultation, whilst also 'expanding the network' noted by respondents during early engagement.
 This action will enhance the walking and cycling network.
-Facilitate an increase in the proportion of everyday journeys made by walking and cycling Deliver a more connected network Kirkintilloch, Lenzie, Bishopbriggs.
+I- Facilitate an increase in the proportion of everyday journeys made by walking and cycling 2- Deliver a more connected network Kirkintilloch, Lenzie, Bishopbriggs.
 DC, Sustrans, SPT EDC Medium/ long Feasibility study completed 2015.
+Kirkintilloch/Le enzie to Bishopbriggs route feasibility study is a financed and committed project, planned before re development of this strategy.